-14.65 The process of permanently editing material from a document is known as redaction.
-Agencies and ministers are encouraged to use electronic rather than manual redaction.
+- 14.67 Agencies and ministers are encouraged to use electronic rather than manual redaction.
 One reason agencies and ministers may prefer publishing scanned documents on the disclosure log is to preserve manual redactions made to the document given to the FOI applicant.
-However, effective redaction software exists that can be applied directly to electronic documents, enabling publication of more accessible information.
-Provided that appropriate tools and adequately-trained staff are available, electronic redaction is:
+However, effective redaction software exists that can be applied directly to electronic documents, enabling publication of more accessible information. - 14.68 The Australian Signals Directorate and the Australian Cyber Security Centre tested the redaction functionality of Adobe Acrobat Pro DC 2017 in 2019 and reported that the tools were found to permanently delete the required information so that it was not present in any form in the redacted PDF file when used properly.
+This shows that correctly applied electronic redaction is as effective and reliable as manual processes.